Money In Argentina For Tourists: Blue Dollar & MEP Rate

 In theory, any purchase over 70 pesos (a few cents!) that you take out of the country entitles you to a VAT refund at customs.
 During my months of traveling around the country, I didn’t see a single store with the Tax-free logo.
 Those I asked about it said they didn’t issue the required Tax-free form.

 Foreign travelers paying with a foreign VISA or Mastercard are exempt from paying 21% VAT at hotels.
-With this in mind, the prices you see on tripadvisor.combooking.com, or other similar websites are already VAT-free.
+With this in mind, the prices you see on tripadvisor.combooking.com, expedia.com, or other similar platforms are already VAT-free.

-Most accommodations list their prices in US dollars.
-When you have to pay, they will convert the US dollars to pesos at the official rate.
-If you pay by a foreign credit card, no VAT will be charged and the price in pesos will be converted at the MEP rate.
-If you choose to pay in cash, 21% VAT will be added to the accommodation price.
+Most accommodations list their prices in US dollars, even if you see them in your currency at the time of booking.
+When you have to pay for your stay if you pay with a foreign credit or debit card, your bank card will be charged at the MEP rate.
+If you for some reason prefer to pay in cash, 21% VAT will be added to the accommodation price and the price will be converted from USD to ARS at the official rate.

 The VAT exemption does not apply if you rent an apartment on Airbnb.